 All evaluators are required to complete training on the SEED evaluation and support model.
-The purpose of training is to provide evaluators of administrators with the tools that will result in evidence-based school site observations, professional learning opportunities tied to evaluation feedback, improved teacher effectiveness and student performance.
+The purpose of training is to provide evaluators of administrators with the tools that will result in evidence-based school site observations; professional learning opportunities tied to evaluation feedback, improved teacher effectiveness and student performance.

-The CSDE will provide districts with training opportunities to support evaluators of administrators in implementation of the model across their schools.
-Districts can adapt and build on these tools to provide comprehensive training and support to ensure that evaluators are proficient in conducting administrator evaluations.
+The CSDE will provide the district with training opportunities to support district evaluators of administrators in implementation of the model across their schools.
+The district can adapt and build on these tools to provide comprehensive training and support to ensure that evaluators are proficient in conducting administrator evaluations.

-School districts who have adopted the SEED model will be expected to engage in the CSDE-sponsored multi-day training.
+The district will be engage in the CSDE sponsored multi-day training.
 This comprehensive training will give evaluators the opportunity to:

-- Understand the various components of the SEED administrator evaluation and support system; - Understand sources of evidence that demonstrate proficiency on the CCL Leader Evaluation Rubric; - Establish a common language that promotes professionalism and a culture for learning through the lens of the CCL Leader Evaluation Rubric; - Establish inter-rater reliability through calibrations of observer interpretations of evidence and judgments of leadership practice; and - Collaborate with colleagues to deepen understanding of the content.
+- Understand the various components of the SEED administrator evaluation and support system; - Understand sources of evidence that demonstrate proficiency on the CCL Leader Evaluation Rubric; - Establish a common language that promotes professionalism and a culture for learning through the lens of the CCL Leader Evaluation Rubric\;

+- Establish inter-rater reliability through calibrations of observer interpretations of evidence and judgments of leadership practice; and - Collaborate with colleagues to deepen understanding of the content.